thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 --- abstract

-PSA Endorsements comprise reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise attestation Evidence produced by a PSA device.
+PSA Endorsements include reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise attestation Evidence produced by a PSA device.
 This memo defines such PSA Endorsements as a profile of the CoRIM data model.